What Is UX Design Strategy And How To Build One For SMEs?

 3. Usability Testing Best Practices

-Users and their feedback are important in UX design strategy.
+Users and their feedback are important in user experience strategy.
 Usability testing is one successful tool for collecting feedback and eliminating bugs.
-According to research, running a usability test on a group of 5 users will identify 85 per cent of UX-related issues.
+According to research conducted by the Nielsen Norman Group, running a usability test on a group of 5 users will identify 85 per cent of UX-related issues.

 For the best performance, follow these measures for any functionality that needs to be usability tested: